-There are many business owners, including those who own a fitness business, that have started digital marketing campaigns, but who feel they are not getting the results they were hoping for.
-One of the reasons suggested for this by the digital marketing specialists at www.slinkydigital.com.au is that the written content or ‘copy’ as it is more accurately called, may not be converting in the way that it should.
+There are many business owners, including those who own a fitness business, who have started digital marketing campaigns but who feel they are not getting the results they were hoping for.
+One of the reasons suggested for this by the digital marketing specialists at slinkydigital.com.au is that the written content, or ‘copy’ as it is more accurately called, may not be converted in the way that it should.

-Part of this goes to the principle that every page on your website should be converting visitors by encouraging them to take some kind of action.
+Part of this goes to the principle that every page on your website should convert visitors by encouraging them to take some kind of action.
 These ‘calls to action’ can include making a telephone call to the business, entering their email, filling out a survey, or completing a form on the contact page so that someone can call them back.
-The ultimate call to action is ‘Buy’ where the visitor actually makes a purchase and enters their credit card details.
+The ultimate call to action is ‘Buy’, where the visitor actually makes a purchase and enters their credit card details.

 Copywriting is a highly skilled craft and the ability to ‘sell in print’ is something that very few marketers and online business owners can achieve.
 This is why copywriters command high fees given that what they write can measurably generate sales, and thus revenue for a business.
 However, not every piece of sales copy is e designed to generate a sale.

 In your fitness business, it might be that your goal is for prospects to enter their email address and thus allow you to market to them via email.
 Alternatively, you might be set up to take inquiries via telephone or a form on your website.
 Ultimately, any visitor is not going to do any of these or take any other action without being persuaded to do so first, which brings us to a copywriter’s skills of persuasion using the written word again.